timhor/obsidian-editor-shortcuts/README.md

 - `Ctrl` + `Enter` for 'Insert line below' may conflict with the default shortcut for _Open link under cursor in new tab_; changing/removing one of the bindings is recommended.
 - `Ctrl` + `L` for 'Select line' may conflict with the default shortcut for _Toggle checkbox status_; changing/removing one of the bindings is recommended.
 - `Ctrl` + `D` for 'Select word or next occurrence of selection' will behave differently depending on how the initial selection was made.
 If it was also done via `Ctrl` + `D`, the command will only look for the entire word in subsequent matches.
 However, if the selection was done by hand, it will search within words as well.
+- 'Toggle case of selection' will cycle between uppercase, lowercase and title case
 - If you are looking for the `Alt` + `Up` and `Alt` + `Down` shortcuts from VS Code, you can assign those hotkeys to Obsidian's built in actions "Move line up" and "Move line down".

 ### Multiple Cursors